martinjuckes/cf-site-branch-july2019/rules.md

 # Rules for CF Conventions Changes

-<p>New proposals are to be made in github issues using the template, including verbatim changes proposed to the text of standard document and the conformance document.</p>
+<p>New proposals are to be initiated in github issues using the proposal-change-request template, including verbatim changes proposed to the text of standard document and the conformance document.</p>

 <p>A member of the conventions committee, or another suitably qualified person, volunteers to moderate the discussion.
 If no-one volunteers, the chairman of the committee will ask someone to do it.</p>